Where to store your data?

 How long do I have access to my research data?

 In general, your access to Lancaster University data will end when you leave the organisation.
 The last day for staff is the final day of their contract, and for PGR students it is the day they graduate.
 Find more detailed information to different systems below.

-Data in the Departmental Filestore and the Research Silo are not deleted after you leave, as these are University shared storage spaces.
+Data in the Research filestore and the Departmental filestore are not deleted after you leave, as these are University–shared storage spaces.
 Data in these areas will be inaccessible to you whilst your account is suspended and once it is deleted.
-Access can be granted to others
+Access can be granted to others.

-Data in LU Box is made inaccessible to you when your account is suspended.
-It is inaccessible but can be restored by request during the three-month period following suspension.
+Data in LU Box is made inaccessible to you when your account is suspended when you leave the University.
+It is inaccessible, but can be restored by request during the three-month period following suspension.
 It is permanently deleted after this time.